gravity-ui/uikit/src/components/Alert/README.md

 ### Layout

-`vertical` - used to direct users to content if there are property `actions` with buttons.
+`vertical` - used to direct users to content if there is property `actions` with buttons.
 For showing buttons below text ( used by default).

-`horizontal` - used to direct users to content if there are property `actions` with buttons.
+`horizontal` - used to direct users to content if there is property `actions` with buttons.
 For showing buttons to the right of text.

 <!--LANDING_BLOCK